Ottawa’s Plan to Promote Wellbeing and Reduce Harms from Substance Use

 Who is Involved?

-To ensure a collective and impactful approach, OPH and other agencies are working closely with the Overdose Prevention Task Force (ODPTF), the Ottawa Community Action Plan (OCAP), mental health, addictions, substance use health and social services advisory groups, and key partners.
+To ensure a collective and impactful approach, OPH and other agencies are working closely with the Overdose Prevention Task Force (ODPTF), mental health, addictions, substance use health and social services advisory groups, and key partners.

 Ottawa’s plan is intended to be inclusive and includes partnerships with a broad range of individuals, agencies and existing networks representing people with living experience and expertise, Indigenous Peoples, newcomers, visible minorities, women, 2SLGBTQI++ and equity deserving populations.